lmiller1990/v-switch/README.md

 Generally your build tool will be able to figure out which bundle to use, but you can be explicit if you need to.

+## Other

+I recorded a YouTube video on building this little component: https://youtu.be/KPV6-H6-IxM

 ## License

 MIT